 In line with the National Curriculum, assessment at the end of Key Stages 1 and 2 is based on teachers' assessments of the children's progress in the four areas of study.
-SATs can be completed at the end of KS2 in a sample of schools at this time.
 The results are recorded by County and are reported to parents during the Summer Term.